edHelper.com

 Yellowjackets

-3 Though often mistaken for bees, yellowjackets are wasps.
+2 Though often mistaken for bees, yellowjackets are wasps.
 While the two insects look alike, they bear enough differences for them to be categorized into separate families.
-For example, when threatened, yellowjackets can strike with their stingers many times, whereas bees can only afford to do so once.
+For example, when threatened, yellowjackets can strike with their stingers many times, whereas bees can do so only once.
 Additionally, yellowjackets feed their young with insects and spiders, but bees prefer to nourish their offspring with pollen and honey.

 For the complete story with questions: click here for printable